 That for me is invaluable, and makes the saw have much wider use.
 Most skirting for example is much deeper than it used to be.
 That means a normal compound mitre is just not wide enough to get through it.

 Mitre Saw Feature 2 - Motor Power

-Now I know there are many things to consider, but this would be right at the top of my list.
-I like to see a motor size of 1,500 watts or bigger.
-That way I know it will have enough power, and will not put a lot of strain on the motor as well.
+Now we know there are many things to consider, but this would be right at the top of our list.
+We like to see a motor size of 1,500 watts or bigger.
+That way we know it will have enough power, and will not put a lot of strain on the motor as well.